openplanet-nl/nadeoapi-docs/docs/live/map-review/connect.md

 }
 ```

-If a map review type does not exist, the response will contain a 403 error:
+If a map review type does not exist, the response will contain an error (status 403):

 ```plain
 Only official MapReview